-2) Student Internships allow undergraduate and graduate students to spend a semester or full academic year volunteering at one of the orphanages in Armenia.
+2) Student Internships allow undergraduate and graduate students to spend a semester or full academic year volunteering at one of the childcare institutions in Armenia.
 School credit is available when appropriate.

-3) Summer Camp volunteers provided assistance to one of two orphan summer camps in Armenia.
-The placements can be between one week and summer-long.
-Students and adults with interest and training in athletics, art, foreign languages, music, and religion are welcome to apply.
+3) Summer Camp volunteers provide assistance to the Our Lady of Armenia camp in Tsaghkadzor.
+A two-week commitment is required.
+Applicants with interest and training in athletics, art, foreign languages, music, and religion are welcome to apply.

-If you are interested in applying for the Volunteer Program, please fill out the appropriate application below or contact Carol Palaian at email@example.com.
+If you are interested in applying for the Volunteer Program, please fill out the appropriate application below or contact George Yacoubian at firstname.lastname@example.org.